 In many software programs, keeping the proportions true entails holding down the shift key while resizing the graphic by dragging one of its corners.

 The logo may be reproduced in:

-The logo and seal may also be reproduced in white (reversed) and black
+The logo may also be reproduced in white (reversed) and black

 The approved fonts for Whittier College are Go Bold, a sans serif to be used for headers and titles, and Rockwell, a serif to be used for body copy.
 In cases when Rockwell is used for headers, Helvetica Neue and Helvetica may be used for body text.